Geoogolla/enterprise-docs/docs/index.md

 ---
 layout: post
-title: Introduction | Report cloud user guide | Syncfusion
+title: Introduction | Report Server user guide | Syncfusion
-description: Explains about introduction to Bold Reports cloud.
+description: Explains about introduction to Bold Reports On-Premise.
 The Report Server is a solution for design, generation, management and distribution of documents.
 platform: report-platform
 documentation: ug
-keywords: boldreports
 ---

 # Overview